brikis98/fundamentals-of-devops-website/_posts/2025-01-20-learn-git-and-github-in-15-minutes.md

 For each commit in the log, you'll see the commit ID, author, date, and commit message.
 Take special note of the _commit ID_: each commit has a different ID that you can use to uniquely identify that commit, and many Git commands take a commit ID as an argument.
-Under the hood, a commit ID is calculated by taking the SHA-1 hash of the contents of the commit, all the commit metadata (author, date, and so on), and the ID of the previous commit (you'll learn more about SHA-1 and other hash functions in Chapter 8 of _[Fundamentals of DevOps and Software Delivery]({{ site.url }})_).[^1] Commit IDs are 40 characters long, but in most commands, you can use just the first 7 characters, as that will be unique enough to identify commits in all but the largest repos.
+Under the hood, a commit ID is calculated by taking the SHA-1 hash of the contents of the commit, all the commit metadata (author, date, and so on), and the ID of the previous commit.
+Commit IDs are 40 characters long, but in most commands, you can use just the first 7 characters, as that will be unique enough to identify commits in all but the largest repos.

 Let's make another commit.
 First, make a change to _example.txt_: